 I believe food is the ultimate medicine.
-I am an ISSA (International Sports Sciences Association) Fitness Nutrition Specialist and am also certified in Plant Based Nutrition through Cornell University.
+I am a certified Nutrition Specialist also certified in Plant Based Nutrition through Cornell University and am currently training to become a Nutritional Therapy Practitioner through the NTA.

 At a young age I experienced a multitude of health problems.
 Despite numerous doctor appointments tests, no one had any answers as to why I was so sick.
 My health issues continued through high school and college and at times were debilitating.
 My Senior year of college after having been to many specialists and receiving many wrong diagnosis’ (along with suggestions that my health problems were psychosematic), my parents convinced me to try one last specialist, Dr. Arnold Kresch of Stanford University.
 Dr. Kresch finally had a diagnoses for me; endometriosis.
 After performing surgery to remove my lesions, Dr. Kresch encouraged me to research how nutrition could be a powerful force in my quest for health.